kunpengcompute/KAE/README.md

 You are advised to check out and build the OpenSSL 1.1.1a git tag specified in the release notes.
 Versions of OpenSSL before OpenSSL 1.1.0 are not supported.

-Note: You are not advised to install the accelerated version of OpenSSL as your default system library.
-Otherwise, acceleration may be used unexpectedly by other applications on the system, resulting in undesired/unsupported behavior.
 The `--prefix` can be used with the `./config` command to specify the location that `make install` will copy files to.
 Please see the OpenSSL INSTALL file for full details on usage of the `--prefix` option.

 By default, we usually install OpenSSL as follows: